Decompositions of commutative monoid congruences and binomial ideals: Character witnesses and false witnesses

-\begin{remark} For algebraically closed $\kk = \ol\kk$, Definition~\ref{d:false}.4 becomes transparent, as follows.
+\begin{remark} For algebraically closed $\kk = \ol\kk$, Definition~\ref{d:false'}.4 becomes transparent, as follows.
 Minimal primary decompositions of mesoprimes $\Irp$ (Proposition~\ref{p:assofmeso}) are easy and canonical in that case: every saturated finite extension of~$\rho$ appears exactly once.
 A finite intersection of mesoprimes~$\Isp$, each containing~$\Irp$, equals~$\Irp$ when, among all of the saturated finite extensions of the characters~$\sigma$, every saturated finite extension of~$\rho$ appears at least once.
 A character witness for~$P$ with associated mesoprime $\Irp$ is a witness in possession of a new character (a saturated finite extension) not present in its testimony.
 By the same token, a witness is false if it has no new characters to mention: the set of characters in its testimony is suspiciously complete. \end{remark}

 The relation between the different types of witnesses from monoid land (key witnesses) and binomial land (character witnesses) is not as strong as one may hope.
 For example, a key witness can be a false witness (Example~\ref{e:false}), and a character witness might not be a key witness (Example~\ref{e:charWitness}).
 It is also possible for a non-key witness to be a false witness (Example~\ref{e:non-key}).
+All of these examples are cellular binomial ideals.

 \begin{example} Consider the ideal $I' = \<x(z-1),y(z+1),z^2-1,x^2,y^2\>$ from Example~\ref{e:z+1} and let $P$ be the monoid prime of~$\NN^3$ such that $\mm_P = \<x,y\>$.
 Then $0 \in \NN^3$ is a key $I'$-witness for~$P$ that is a false $I'$-witness: the $P$-mesoprimes at the $P$-covers of~$0$ are $\<z-1\>$ and $\<z+1\>$, whose characters form the complete set of saturated finite extensions of the character for~$\<z^2-1\>$.
 The testimony is suspicious because $\<z-1\> \cap \<z+1\> = \<z^2-1\>$.
 In contrast, $0 \in \NN^3$ is a character $I$-witness for~$P$, where the ideal $I = \<x(z-1),y(z-1),z^2-1,x^2,xy,y^2\>$ induces the same congruence as~$I'$. \end{example}